 The involvement of BID property owners and business owners is crucial to its success, and to the success of the district.
 Members may serve on a committee (Marketing, Streetscape Project, Overlay Study, etc.) or on the Board of Directors.

-The BID Board meetings take place on the third Wednesdays of the month and are held the Westin Colonnade Hotel.
-Below is a schedule of upcoming board meeting dates.
+The BID Board meetings take place on the third Wednesdays of the month and are held the Westin Colonnade Hotel at 8:30 AM.
+Here are the date for upcoming board meetings.